brycewray/eleventy_solo/src/posts/2021/04/gems-in-rough-04.md

 ---

 Yes, friends, [once again](/posts/2021/03/gems-in-rough-03) we're going to go through a few instances of folderol, borderline fulmination, and perhaps foolishness about developing stuff for Ye Olde Webbe.

+**Update, 2021-04-15**: After an initial miscommunication gave me the wrong impression about the thinking higher up, I learned that I won't be doing the [Next.js](https://nextjs.org)-related Day Job work mentioned below, after all.
+However, I'm leaving this post as-is for archival purposes and [for the sake of transparency](/posts/2019/10/otoh).
+{.yellowBox}

 ---